 How do we get married at St Mary’s?

-The first thing to do is to join us for one of our Sunday 9am or 10.30am services.
+The first thing to do is to attend one of our Sunday 9am or 10.30am services.

-This will give you an opportunity to meet a member of our clergy team who will be delighted to lead you through the booking process.
+This will give you an opportunity to meet a member of our clergy team who will be delighted to lead you through the booking and application process.

 This consists of: